unifygtm/intent-js-client/README.md

 You can leverage various data attributes in the HTML of your site or application to automatically track click events for elements you care about:

 `data-unify-click-event-name`

 The presence of this attribute on an element indicates that the intent client should automatically fire a track event when the element is clicked.
 The _value_ of this attribute defines the **name** of the event which will be fired.
 For example, clicking the `button` in the following HTML will result in a track event with the name `See More Button Clicked` to be fired:

 ```html
 <button data-unify-click-event-name="See More Button Clicked">See more</button>
 ```

 By default, the intent client will make a best effort at identifying a _label_ for the clicked element to include in the **properties** of the event which is fired.
-It will do so using the text content of the element.
+It will do so using the text content and ARIA attributes of the element.
 This can be used to easily differentiate between track events with the _same name_ fired for _different elements_.
 If the client is not able to determine a human-readable label, the `label` property will simply be omitted from the event properties.
 For example, clicking the `div` in the following HTML will result in a track event with the name `Download Button Clicked` to be fired with the value `Free sample`:

 ```html
 <div data-unify-click-event-name="Download Button Clicked">Free sample</div>
 ```

 `data-unify-label`

 This attribute can be used to override the label (or provide a label which is otherwise missing) for an element that is tracked by the client.
 For example, even though clicking the `button` in the following HTML would normally result in a track event with the label `See more` to be fired, the presence of the `data-unify-label` attribute results in the event being fired with a `label` property of `Custom label`:

 ```html